alxcerda/playlist-sync-app/README.md

-# Sync YouTube Music Playlist with Spotify Playlist
+# Sync YouTube with Spotify Playlists

 A program to sync a Youtube playlist called "Music" with one on Spotify called "Youtube Music Playlist".
 It will create a new playlist if one with this name doesn't exist.
 If it does exist, it will ensure items in "Music" match items in "Youtube Music Playlist".